Medical Project

 • General maintenance work in the clinic.

-• Agricultural Project: Cleaning of horticultural area, watering of seedings, pruning of plants, harvesting, packaging.
+• Agricultural Project: cleaning of horticultural area, watering of seedings, pruning of plants, harvesting, packaging.

 • IT, DIY, gardening, painting or anything an isolated clinic can use are highly valued.